-Colorado backs off plans to regulate pot clubs
+Colorado has backed off plans for marijuana clubs

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+Both states have cited federal uncertainty about whether clubs would anger federal drug enforcers.
+U.S. Attorney General Jeff Sessions has criticized the 28 states and Washington, D.C., that do not enforce federal marijuana law.

+But with no details yet from the Trump Administration about how a crackdown would look, states are skittish about making national headlines that could be interpreted as thumbing their noses at federal drug law.

-The House amendment effectively removes club regulations, and the remaining bits of the bill are relatively minor.
+So the Colorado club bill was amended to remove club regulations, with the remaining bits of the bill relatively minor.
 The bill could face yet more changes before a final vote.

+“I’d like to see (a club bill) that goes much further, and that does a lot more, but in a year with Jeff Sessions, a small first step is better than no step at all,” Democratic Rep. Jonathan Singer said.

+Sponsors of the club bill said that they had little choice but to back off, leaving Colorado with its current spotty club landscape.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.